 Truth in Savings Disclosure

-- The interest rate on your account will be paid until the anniversary date of the account.
+- The interest rate on your account will be paid until the maturity date of the certificate of deposit.

-- Interest begins to accrue on the business day you deposit non-cash items (e.g., checks).
+- Interest begins to accrue on the business day you deposit non-cash items (for example, checks).

 - Interest will be compounded and credited to your account quarterly.
 If you close your account prior to the maturity you will not receive the accrued but un-credited interest.